zdravkov/kendo-docs/api/web/color.md

 - "websafe" -- display the "web-safe" color palette

 - otherwise, pass a string with colors in HEX representation separated with commas, or an array of colors, and it will display that palette instead.
-If you pass an array it can contain strings supported by `Color.parse` or `Color` objects (see below).
+  If you pass an array it can contain strings supported by [parseColor][] or [Color][] objects.

 If `palette` is missing or `null`, the widget will display the HSV selector.